Educators In Real Estate Law

 Mr. Granger has been accepted as an expert witness on real estate matters in both state and federal courts.
 Mr. Granger was retained by the Commonwealth of Pennsylvania to testify on the standard of care for a real estate closing in a mortgage fraud case.

-David J. Scaggs is also a course planner and presenter on real estate seminars for the Pennsylvania Bar Institute and the Pennsylvania Land Title Institute, including the biennial Real Estate 101 and Title 101 courses.
+David J. Scaggs is also a course planner and presenter on real estate seminars for the Pennsylvania Bar Institute and the Pennsylvania Land Title Institute, including the alternating biennial Real Estate 101 and Title Insurance 101 courses.
 Recently, Mr. Scaggs has presented at the following courses:

 "Real Estate 101"